 This summer is an exciting time for those with ASD as well as Anxiety and Cachexia.
 These conditions are under review right now to be considered as qualifying conditions.
 Although ASD and Anxiety were rejected in 2019, they were both petitioned again in early 2020.
-The period for petitioning is over in Ohio, but the decision to add these conditions will be done this summer.
-However, there has been no announcement on the state of these changes in light of COVID.
+The period for petitioning is over in Ohio, but the decision to add these conditions will be made this summer.
+However, there has been no announcement on the state of these changes in light of COVID-19.

 Although this is a time of uncertainty on many levels, the hope for change within the community is strong.
 Many people are excited about the prospects of trying new methods to treat symptoms of Autism.
 To learn more and hear about updates on the upcoming changes, visit here.